A Brief History

 A Permanent Home for the Work

-This spring, Stony Island Arts Bank relaunches as a permanent exhibition space for Theaster Gates' work, alongside friends and collaborators.
-In partnership with Heiji Black, two hospitality spaces invite guests to engage with the work in sensory ways — over a cup of tea, or a cocktail at the bar.
+Stony Island Arts Bank reopens Friday, June 5 as a permanent exhibition space for Theaster Gates’ work, alongside friends and collaborators.
+Visitors are welcome to experience the work in person — over a cup of tea, or a cocktail at the bar.

 Plan Your Visit →